AmpersandTarski/documentation/ampersands-own-language/interfaces-2/interfaces-1.md

    RELATION workswith :: Person * Person
    ```

-   The source concepts of a field expression must match the target concept of the interface expression.
+   The source concepts of a field term must match the target concept of the interface term.

 8. Looking at the screenshot, we can tell that `"J. Lovell"` has one personName \(which is `"J. Lovell"`\), it has no personStatus, one personEmail and three persons to work with in `RELATION workswith`.